How can we use a mix of digital and physical spaces to connect and come together?

 Day 4: Claiming the Right to Rest: How can we use ‘hybrid’ to access spaces of rest & wellbeing

 The final day of the Weekender, ‘Claiming the Right to Rest’, was a chance to pause and claim our right to rest.
-We re-grounded in nature with commissioned artist Emma Blake Morsi by listening to a meditative outdoor soundscape, making our own photo collages (at KWMC and via zoom) and then for those at KWMC we all walked together to the Roundhouse in Springfield Allotments to chat over hot winter veg soup, whilst those online listened to a special walk soundscape.
+We re-grounded in nature with commissioned artist Emma Blake Morsi by listening to a meditative outdoor soundscape, making our own photo collages (at KWMC and via Zoom) and then for those at KWMC we all walked together to the Roundhouse in Springfield Allotments to chat over hot winter veg soup, whilst those online listened to a special walk soundscape.
 What a lovely way to end the Come Together Weekender!

-, mixed with the soothing sounds of Knowle West’s green spaces.
+You can experience the outdoors yourself without leaving your home.
+Listen to a 13 minute chat between artist Emma Blake Morsi & local walker Vince, mixed with the soothing sounds of Knowle West’s green spaces.
 Recorded & edited by sound artist Keziah Wenham-Kenyon.
 Listen by clicking the play button below:

 Recorded especially for the weekender you can also still listen to this ‘Resourcing Rest’ conversation with Euella Jackson and Roseanna Dias.
 Produced by Will Taylor.
 Get comfortable, settle back, lie down if you’re able to, and enjoy a 40 minute conversation exploring what we need to create collective spaces of rest.
 Asking: What are the spaces that make us feel good?
 How can we resource and hold these spaces with care?
 Can digital tools can help create inclusive spaces for connection and community wellbeing?
 Listen by clicking the play button below: